+- 1. Applications are available through tulsacc.edu\ healthscienceapply.
+For more information, contact the Allied Health division office at (918) 595-7002.

-- 1. Complete the Tulsa Community College Application for Admission and submit it to the Registrar's Office if you have not been enrolled at TCC within the past year.
+- 2. Complete the Tulsa Community College Application for Admission and submit it to the Registrar's Office if you have not been enrolled at TCC within the past year.

-- 2. Send official high school transcript or GED scores to the Registrar's Office.
+- 3. Send official high school transcript or GED scores to the Registrar's Office.
 High school seniors should send a seventh (7th) semester transcript.
 Upon completion of high school, another official transcript must be sent with final grades and graduation date.

-- 3. Send official college transcript(s) to the Registrar's Office from each college attended.
+- 4. Send official college transcript(s) to the Registrar's Office from each college attended.

-- 4. Send official ACT/SAT scores to the Registrar's Office.
+- 5. Send official ACT/SAT scores to the Registrar's Office.
 (Each candidate must have either an ACT or SAT score to be considered for the program, regardless of age or educational background.)

-- 5. First-time college students must meet with a counselor regarding COMPASS (college placement tests) and possible high school curricular deficiencies.
+- 6. First-time college students must meet with a counselor regarding COMPASS (college placement tests) and possible high school curricular deficiencies.

-- 6. Send the completed Respiratory Care Program application for admission to the Allied Health Services Division by April 15.
-7. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
+- 7. Complete Respiratory Care Program application for admission by April 15.

+- 8. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
 Potential students need to be aware that drug testing and clearance is a requirement for participation in all clinical components.

 Selection Criteria

 A selection committee reviews all applications.
+Qualified

-Qualified applicants will be granted an interview with the Respiratory Care Program faculty.
+applicants will be granted an interview with the Respiratory Care Program faculty.
 Qualified applicants are then ranked from the highest to the lowest score according to an established point system.
 The top 20-25 applicants are selected for the next fall semester class and are notified of their selection by the first week of May.
 The selection criteria are based upon the following:

 - Cumulative GPA

 - ACT/SAT Composite Score

 - High School GPA (if less than 12 college credit hours)

 - Math and/or Science GPA

 - Math and Science ACT/SAT Score

 - Interview

 General Education Requirements Credit Hours: 19

 Biology 4 hours

 o+BIOL 1314 Human Anatomy and Physiology

 English 6 hours

 ENGL 1113 Composition I

 and select 3 credit hours from the following:

 ENGL 1213 Composition II

 ENGL 2333 Technical/Professional Writing

 Psychology 3 hours

 PSYC 1113 Introduction to Psychology

 Social Science 6 hours

 POLS 1113 American Federal Government

 and select one course from the following:

 HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

 General education requirements can be found at: www.tulsacc.edu/gened

-RESPIRATORY CARE Workforce Development Degree Specialized Course Requirements Credit Hours: 53 - o RESP 1232 Applied Sciences for Respiratory Care - o RESP 1242 Respiratory Care Patient Assessment - o RESP 1251 Physician/Therapist Interaction - o RESP 1313 Respiratory Care Theory and Techniques I - o RESP 1354 Cardiopulmonary Anatomy and Physiology - o RESP 1403 Respiratory Care Theory and Techniques II - o RESP 1414 Clinical I - o RESP 1443 Respiratory Care Pathophysiology - o RESP 1511 Clinical Procedure Laboratory - o RESP 1522 Introduction to Mechanical Ventilation - o RESP 2102 Clinical II - o RESP 2204 Clinical III - o RESP 2213 Neonatal and Pediatric Respiratory Care - o RESP 2311 Mechanical Ventilator Lab - o RESP 2324 Advanced Topics in Mechanical Ventilation - o RESP 2352 Respiratory Care Pharmacology - o RESP 2414 Clinical IV - o RESP 2452 NBRC Review - o RESP 2563 Cardiopulmonary Diagnostics - o RESP 2493 Respiratory Critical Care Total Credit Hours: 72 Course has prerequisite (See course description section of catalog). +Prerequisite to admission into the Respiratory Care Program. oCourse must be completed with a "C" or above.
+RESPIRATORY CARE

+Workforce Development Degree

+Specialized Course Requirements Credit Hours: 50

+- o RESP 1232 Applied Sciences for Respiratory Care

+- o RESP 1242 Respiratory Care Patient Assessment

+- o RESP 1313 Respiratory Care Theory and Techniques I

+- o RESP 1354 Cardiopulmonary Anatomy and Physiology

+- o RESP 1403 Respiratory Care Theory and Techniques II

+- o RESP 1414 Clinical I

+- o RESP 1443 Respiratory Care Pathophysiology

+- o RESP 1511 Clinical Procedure Laboratory

+- o RESP 1522 Introduction to Mechanical Ventilation

+- o RESP 2102 Clinical II

+- o RESP 2204 Clinical III

+- o RESP 2212 Neonatal and Pediatric Respiratory Care

+- o RESP 2311 Mechanical Ventilator Lab

+- o RESP 2324 Advanced Topics in Mechanical Ventilation

+- o RESP 2352 Respiratory Care Pharmacology

+- o RESP 2414 Clinical IV

+- o RESP 2452 NBRC Review

+- o RESP 2562 Cardiopulmonary Diagnostics

+- o RESP 2493 Respiratory Critical Care

+Total Credit Hours: 69

+Course has prerequisite (See course description section of catalog). +Prerequisite to admission into the Respiratory Care Program.

+oCourse must be completed with a "C" or above.